-Last week I was joking on this blog about the weather for the Tanana Valley Fair that opened its doors this Friday.
-I said that the weather would stay great until this Friday (August 2) and then would get bad.
+Last week I was joking about the weather for the Tanana Valley Fair that opened its doors this Friday.
+I said that the weather would stay great until this Friday (August 2) and then would turn bad.
 Well, meteorologists often do weather forecasts.
 However, I have to admit this joke was science based to a certain degree.
 There are the long-term forecasts, the climatology and the likelihood that after a long heat wave, the high pressure system will finally weaken.

 According to climatology, August is the months with the most rain and the rain season typically starts late July.
 Thus, in previous years, the fair often was a rainy affair.
 Therefore, organizers pushed the time a week earlier in hope of fair fair weather.
 Thus, many people in Fairbanks joked that according to Murphy’s law (which is based on statistical likelihood), the week after the fair will have the fair weather.